biozz/vim-notes/README.md

 Person files are like contact entries, but with more notes.
 Basically this is a regular [`resource`](#resource) but in a separate folder with some metadata.

+### Inbox

+Inbox files are for quick bits that you want to add, but still don't know where to properly place them.

+The idea behind default file name format for inbox files comes from [GitJournal](https://github.com/GitJournal/GitJournal), because I use it on my phone.

 ## Backlinks

 This is a simple custom fzf function based on [the_silver_searcher](https://github.com/ggreer/the_silver_searcher/).
 It wraps current file name with `[[ ]]` and displays search results, which can further be limited down.

 ## Roadmap

 - [ ] Example script or jupyter notebook which builds statistics on [drawer](#drawer) files
-- [ ] Provide more customization options (add all leftover variables)
-- [ ] Provide a way to customize metadata options
+- [ ] Provide a way to customize metadata (front-matter) options
-- [ ] Add default key mappings